vinayakpareek-0/neural-networks-from-scratch/notebooks/micrograd/readme.md

-> Micrograd from scratch and implementation.
+> Micrograd code from scratch and implementation notes.